CopernicaMarketingSoftware/Documentation/SMTPeter/features/sender-domains.md

-This is a very safe setup and makes it very hard for fishers and spammers to send out mails from your domain, but you must be absolutely sure that from that moment on, all your own legitimate mail is really routed via the SMTPeter.com gateway, because otherwise it is going to be blocked.
+This is a very safe setup and makes it very hard for fishers and spammers to send out mails from your domain, but you must be absolutely sure that from that moment on, all your own legitimate mail is really routed via the SMTPeter.com gateway.
 This is not only a requirement for your commercial newsletters, but also for your transactional emails (like order confirmations and password reminders) as well as all the regular office mails sent by you and your colleagues!

-There are a couple of approaches that you can take: you can for example set up your mail infrastructure so that _indeed_ all your mail is sent out via the SMTPeter.com gateway (this is by the way our recommended
-approach: you secure 100% of all your mails by setting up all your applications, websites and email clients (don't forget the mobile devices) to send email via SMTPeter.com).
+There are a couple of approaches that you can take if you want to be sure that all mails are correctly validated by the receivers: you can set up your mail infrastructure so that _indeed_ all your mail is sent out via the SMTPeter.com gateway (this is the recommended approach: you secure 100% of all your mails by setting up all your applications, websites and email clients (don't forget the mobile devices) to send email via SMTPeter.com).
 You can even roll this our slowly, there is a special mechanism that allows you to configure that only a small percentage of mails is initially going to be checked, and that you are informed if you have forgotten to change the configuration of one or more of your mail clients.

+But if you do not want to change all these application, you can also take a different approach.
+You can for example modify the suggested DNS records, so that they also include the data of your regular email servers, or you could use SMTPeter.com only for sending mails from a certain _subdomain_.

 ## Incorporating your own servers

-We mentioned that once you copy the DNS records that are created by SMTPeter.com, all of your mails have to be sent out by SMTPeter.com.
+We mentioned that once you copy the DNS records that are suggested by SMTPeter.com to your DNS servers, all your mails must be sent out by SMTPeter.com.
 This is true.
 However, you are free to edit the DNS record suggestions and include your own settings in it too.
 If you do this, it is possible to send out mail from both your own servers, and from the SMTPeter.com servers too.

+For more information on the format of the DKIM, SPF, DMARC records that are generated, and to find out how you can modify them to include your own IP and/or own DKIM keys, you can take a look at the official specification of these technologies.
+You can find links to the specifications near the bottom of this article.

+## Using subdomains

+If changing your entire mail architecture is too much of a hassle (for now), but you also do not feel like manually editing DNS records, you can take also take an alternative approach, and use a (new) _subdomain_ for your email delivery instead.
+For example, if your normal mail is sent out from the "example.com" domain name, you can use the SMTPeter.com dashboard to set up a sender domain for the "newsletter.example.com" subdomain, and use the SMTPeter.com service just for messages with a _from_ address that ends with "@newsletter.example.com".

+In this setup, SMTPeter will present you the DNS records that you can copy-paste into your DNS configuration so that your newsletters that are sent out through SMTPeter.com are accepted by the mailbox providers.
+Your newsletters must use a _from_ address of the form "something@newsletter.example.com".
+This of course does not look as cool as a "something@example.com", but it allows you to setup SMTPeter.com without changing the rest of your email infrastructure.

 ## Slow rollout

+Whatever setup you choose, if you change your DNS configuration, we recommend to use a slow rollout.
+A mistake is easily made, and you do not want to have all your emails blocks, simply because you made a typo in your DNS, or because you forgot to send out a mail via SMTPeter.com.
-If you choose to send all your emails via the SMTPeter.com gateway, we recommend that you roll out slowly.
-Via the dashboard you can create a DNS record that instructs receivers that email that is not sent out via SMTPeter.com should be accepted anyway, and that a notification is sent back to you.
-This is a safe approach, because your mail will still be delivered, even when you forget to send out via SMTPeter.com, and you will be informed about this misconfiguration.
+Via the dashboard you can create a slow-rollout DNS record that instructs receivers that email that is not sent out via SMTPeter.com should be accepted anyway, and that a notification is sent back to you.

 Using the slow rollout feature, you can basically configure two things:
 (1) what do you want receivers to do with mails that are not sent out via